Keto Condensed Milk

 - Heavy Cream – Using heavy whipping cream will help the keto condensed milk be the right texture.
 You may not realize it, but heavy cream is also a great source of vitamin A, vitamin D, and good fats.

-- Butter - A little bit of butter is the perfect addition to this sugar free sweetened condensed milk.
+- Butter – A little bit of salted butter is the perfect addition to this sugar free sweetened condensed milk.
+If you have unsalted butter just add a pinch of salt

-- Sweetener - I use a blend of xylitol, erythritol, and stevia in my recipes.
-Be sure to check out my alternatives or use my Joy Filled Eats Sweetener.
+- Low Carb Sweetener – I use a blend of xylitol, erythritol, and stevia (my own Joy Filled Eats Sweetener) in my recipes.
+Be sure to check out my alternatives listed in the notes section for other sweeteners such as monk fruit.

 - Egg Yolk, optional – You only need the yolk, not the entire egg.
 Save the white for another recipe or eat it in your scrambled eggs.
 I do prefer adding the egg yolk to my condensed milk.
 It thickens it and makes it creamier than the times I’ve made it without egg.